omec-project/up4/app/README.md

 verify uplink and downlink packets transmit by following the final section.

 ## Setting up a test using CLI commands
+Download ONOS admin tools.
+This only needs to be done once:

+    $ make fetch-onos-tools

 Start mininet and ONOS:

     $ make start